apache/dolphinscheduler-website/development/en-us/development-environment-setup.md

 ##### Server start

-There are three necessary server we have to start, including MasterServer，WorkerServer，ApiApplicationServer, and a optional server you could start if you need, named LoggerServer.
+There are three services that need to be started, including MasterServer, WorkerServer, ApiApplicationServer.LoggerServer is already integrated into the MasterServer and WorkerServer, so there is no need to start them independently.

 * MasterServer：Execute function `main` in the class `org.apache.dolphinscheduler.server.master.MasterServer` by Intellij IDEA, with the configuration *VM Options* `-Dlogging.config=classpath:logback-master.xml -Ddruid.mysql.usePingMethod=false -Dspring.profiles.active=mysql`
 * WorkerServer：Execute function `main` in the class `org.apache.dolphinscheduler.server.worker.WorkerServer` by Intellij IDEA, with the configuration *VM Options* `-Dlogging.config=classpath:logback-worker.xml -Ddruid.mysql.usePingMethod=false -Dspring.profiles.active=mysql`
 * ApiApplicationServer：Execute function `main` in the class `org.apache.dolphinscheduler.api.ApiApplicationServer` by Intellij IDEA, with the configuration *VM Options* `-Dlogging.config=classpath:logback-api.xml -Dspring.profiles.active=api,mysql`.
 After it started, you could find Open API documentation in http://localhost:12345/dolphinscheduler/doc.html
-* LoggerServer：**Optional server, only start if you need**，Execute function `main` in the class `org.apache.dolphinscheduler.server.log.LoggerServer` by Intellij IDEA

 > The `mysql` in the VM Options `-Dspring.profiles.active=mysql` means specified configuration file